-Just as pulling on the end of your hair will cause you pain in your scalp, so too will a muscle pulling on the tendon cause pain at the insertion point on the bone.
-You can't stop the scalp pain until you let go of your hair, and you can't stop the joint pain until you let go of the tension in the muscle.
+Just as pulling on the end of your hair will cause you pain in your scalp, so too will a muscle pulling on the tendon cause pain near the joint at the insertion point on the bone.
+You can’t stop the scalp pain until you let go of your hair, and you can’t stop the joint pain until you let go of the tension in the muscle.

-Take a look at the graphic of the biceps muscle (left).
+Take a look at the graphic of the biceps muscle here.
 There are thousands of fibers lying next to each other in straight lines.
 All muscles run in straight, or slightly curved, lines.
 The biceps originate at the front of your shoulder, cross over the inside of the elbow, and insert onto the forearm.
 When the biceps contract your forearm moves toward the shoulder.

 When a person feels weak, they often think it is necessary to strengthen their muscles , but the truth is they need to release the spasms and stretch the limiting muscles.
 Exercise and weight training without doing very specific treatments to release the muscle spasms, and stretch the muscles, will only continue the painful cycle.

 After 10 years of debilitating back and hip pain, and countless daily muscle spasms in my back, hips and legs, I was feeling very discouraged and had little hope of recovery.
 I hate to admit it, but I was feeling OLD.
 I tried chiropractic, worked with a homeopath, had physical therapy, worked with a movement educator, took private pilates classes, and even tried traditional yoga, but I wasn’t finding the relief I needed.
 I had been missing some of my favorite activities…especially golf.